aptitudetechnology/Simplified-Paperless-BigCapital-Middleware/readme.md

 ## Overview

 This middleware processes uploaded invoices and receipts using OCR technology to extract structured data.
-Built with Flask, Tesseract OCR, and SQLite for simplicity and ease of deployment.
+We use a web dashboard power by with Flask, Tesseract OCR, and SQLite for simplicity and ease of deployment.

 ## Features